gemini-hlsw/scheduler/README.md

 It currently is supported to run on Python >= 3.9.

-For the list of dependencies check: `environment.yml`
+For the list of dependencies check: `requirements.txt`

 ## How to Install (Local Development)